White Paper Critiques

 Was I unfair?
 Too tough?
 What do you think?
 Send a note and weigh in.

-White Paper Critique: Big Gap Between
+White Paper Critique: Big Gap Between Promise and Reality

-How Unified Communications Pays for Itself
+How Unified Communications Pays for Itself>

 Best practice tips on building a comprehensive case for unified communications.